 The location of the case 13 in the bookshelf 11 indicates a storage location in the bookshelf 11, which has been stored and registered before registering the location of the case 13 in the bookshelf 11 on the hard disk 47 by reading the bar-code 35 data obtained from the book 33 together with the bar-code 34 data obtained from the case 13.
 The position where the container is stored has been determined by registering the bar-code 35 data obtained with the location, accordingly.
 A container corresponding to the location is specified as a storage command, retrieved from the storeroom, and conveyed to the station.
-It can be seen that the bar-code 35 data read from the book 33 to be returned is input and stored/registered with the bar-code 34 data read from the case 13, and the bar-code 34 data read from the case 13 and the location are registered in association with each other, so that a desired container is specified from among the containers as a storage command and retrieved from the storeroom, to be conveyed to the station.
+It can be seen that the bar-code 34 data read from the case 13 data read from the case 13 and the location are registered in association with each other, so that a desired container is specified from among the containers as a storage command and retrieved from the storeroom, to be conveyed to the station.

-M) In light of the descriptions in G) and H), [FIG. 1], and [FIG. 10], it can be seen that the system includes means of updating information stored in the hard disk by deleting the information stored in the hard disk that stores the location of the requested book 33 data on the cases and books stored in each of the containers 12, in association with each other, or additionally storing the location of the case 13 in the bookshelf 11 that stores the book to be returned, on the hard disk 47.
+M) In light of the descriptions in G) and H), [FIG. 1], and [FIG. 10], it can be seen that the system includes means of updating information stored in the hard disk by deleting the information stored in the hard disk that stores the location of the requested book 33 data on the cases and books stored in each of the containers 12, in association with each other, or additionally storing the location of the case 13 in the bookshelf 11 that stores the book to be returned, to the hard disk 47.

-Thus, according to the descriptions in A) to H), and I) to M), prior arts, examples in [FIG. 1] to [FIG. 9], and description of the example in [FIG. 10], it can be recognized that Evidence A No. 4 describes the following invention (hereinafter referred to as "Invention A-4").
+Thus, according to the descriptions in A) to H), and I) to M), prior arts, examples in [FIG. 1] to [FIG. 9], and the example in [FIG. 10], it can be recognized that Evidence A No. 4 describes the following invention (hereinafter referred to as "Invention A-4").